 I am interested in when and how groups make better (or worse) decisions than individuals.
 My research directly addresses this question, using pigeon homing as a model system.
 I compare the cognitive abilities of individuals and groups by testing them on the same spatio-cognitive tasks.
-Thanks to the cutting-edge GPS devices, I can create deatailed agent-based models using high-resolution individual spatiotemporal data.
+Thanks to cutting-edge GPS devices, I can create deatailed agent-based models using high-resolution individual spatiotemporal data.
 My research is relevant to multiple research fields, including optimal decision-making theory and collective robotics.

 Department of Zoology, University of Oxford